CommWebTeam/gen_dw_format/table_formatter/README.md

         - remove specific tags from the cell (e.g. "&lt;p>" tags).
         - convert the cell to a specific class (e.g. "osfi-txt--bold" or "align-left").
     - actions that apply on other parts of the table.
 So far, the following actions have been implemented:
-        - insert an opening thead, tbody, or tfoot tag at the first row index provided below, and the corresponding closing tag at the second row index provided below.
+        - insert an opening thead, tbody, or tfoot tag at the first row index provided above, and the corresponding closing tag at the second row index provided above.
 For example, inserting the opening thead at row index 0 means placing it before all tr tags (rows).
-Since thead/tbody/tfoot are only used to group rows, the dimension provided below is ignored.
-Only the first two indices provided below are used for these actions.
+Only the first two row indices given are used.
+Since thead/tbody/tfoot are only used to group rows, the column indices given above are ignored.
         - append the paragraph preceding a table, either immediately above a table or separated by &lt;br>, to the table's caption.
-This action ignores cells completely and only uses the table inputs above, as it is only applied once per table, so the following inputs are ignored.
+This action ignores cells completely and only uses the table inputs above, as it is only applied once per table, so the row/column inputs are ignored.
-    - the table dimension to perform the actions on, which can be rows or columns.
-    - a selection for which rows/columns to perform the actions on, which can be one of the following:
-        1. "Only the listed rows/columns"
-        2. "All rows/columns except those listed"
-        3. "All rows/columns"
-    - If option 1 or 2 is selected above, you will have to fill in the textbox with the comma-separated values of the indices for which rows/columns to include / exclude.
-These are the positions the rows/columns appear in from the start or end of the table, depending on the direction selected below, beginning at 0.
-    - the direction to read the table in for the row/column indices provided above.
-If "top to bottom" is selected, then the rows/columns are read in their regular order; the first row/column is at index 0, the second row/column is at index 1, and so on.
-If "bottom to top" is selected, then they are read in reverse order instead; the last row/column is at index 0, the second last row/column is at index 1, and so on.

 ### Running the tool multiple times